UnExCo Home

 REMOVING THE NEST

 The next day, after observing that the nest has NO ACTIVITY, you can cut the nest down.
-Before you do it, shoot the nest AGAIN, right into the hole, to take care of any hornets that spent the night out, (there are always a few) or any new ones that have hatched overnight and survived your first attack.
+Before you do it, shoot the nest AGAIN, right into that entrance hole, to take care of any hornets that spent the night out and returned, (there are always a few) or any new ones that have hatched out overnight and survived your first attack.
 Put the nest into a sealed plastic trash bag and dispose of the bag and contents.
 That's all there is to it.
 Good luck!
 (It really isn't that hard....)

 SO YOU WANT US TO DO IT?

-Now, if you DON'T want to do it yourself, and you want US to do it - and that's definitely understandable - we generally service the area on this map.
-Just give us a call or email us from our contact page.
+Now, if you DON'T want to do it yourself, and you want United to do it for you - and that's definitely understandable - we generally service the area on this map.
+Just give us a call or you can email us from our contact page.

 Or you can fill out this form and we will reply by email, with a quotation tailored to your personal requirements.
-Please include your phone number if you wish us to call you.
+Please include your phone number (and times to call) if you wish us to call you.

 WHAT WE NEED TO KNOW TO QUOTE YOU A PRICE

-We will need to know the EXACT location of the nest, how high off the ground it is, and if anyone has attempted treatment, and when that treatment was performed, and what was used.
+We will need to know the EXACT location of the nest on your property, how high off the ground it is, and if anyone has disturbed the nest, or attempted any kind of treatment, when that treatment was performed, and what was used.
+We will also need your address and phone number.

-But then again, I get goosebumps almost every time I do these jobs, even after all these years.
-So if I'm not near you, and you think you should call a Pro, see if any of the IPCO guys are near you.
+Then again, I still get goosebumps almost every time I do one of these jobs, even after all these years, I understand why you might be nervous.
+So if I'm not near you, and you're thinking you should call a Pro, see if any of the IPCO guys are near you.
 Just click on "IPCO Member List."
 Tell any of them that "John from United" sent you, for excellent personal service.

 You can also check on my Good Guys Page for someone that might be near to you.